fawlts/.github/profile/README.md

 We are currently looking for engineers to work pro bono for building up the FAWLTS Platform!

 * Frontend Engineer - work on our presentation layer with HTML, CSS and ReactJS
-* Backend Engineer - help us designing our API, using NestJS and MongoDB
+* Backend Engineer - help us designing our API, using NestJS, GraphQL and MongoDB
-* DevOps Engineer - create CI/CD workflows and design and improve our infrastructure
+* DevOps Engineer - create CI/CD workflows and design and improve our K8s infrastructure